useverto/trading-post/docs/PROXY.md

-While hosting a trading post, you might need to setup a reverse proxy
+While hosting a trading post, you might need to set up a reverse proxy.

 ## Nginx